VasasA/menu_import/README.txt

 $Id

-WHEN DO YOU NEED THIS MODULE?
+WHAT IS THIS MODULE FOR?
-You need it when you want to:
+You may need it when you want to:

 1. Create a multilevel menu, without specific details about where the menu links will point to.
 You may need this when you want to create a prototype of your future site,